Pavane (Fauré)

-The Pavane in F-sharp minor, Op.
+The Pavane in F♯ minor, Op.
 50, is a short work by the French composer Gabriel Fauré written in 1887.
 It was originally a piano piece, but is better known in Fauré's version for orchestra and optional chorus.
 It was first performed in Paris in 1888, becoming one of the composer's most popular works.

 History

 The work is titled after the slow processional Spanish court dance of the same name.
 Fauré's original version of the piece was written for piano and chorus in the late 1880s.
 He described it as "elegant, assuredly, but not particularly important."

 Fauré composed the orchestral version at Le Vésinet in the summer of 1887.
 He envisaged a purely orchestral composition, using modest forces, to be played at a series of light summer concerts conducted by Jules Danbé.
 After Fauré opted to dedicate the work to his patron, Elisabeth, comtesse Greffulhe, he felt compelled to stage a grander affair and at her recommendation he added an invisible chorus to accompany the orchestra (with additional allowance for dancers).
 The words were inconsequential verses, à la Verlaine, on the romantic helplessness of man, written by the Countess's cousin, Robert de Montesquiou.
 Fauré wrote: